-Applications for admission should be submitted online before the beginning of each semester.
+Applications for admission should be submitted online before the beginning of the semester according to the dates specified in the AU calendar.

-- To be eligible for admission to a Professional Postgraduate Diploma in Teaching or Master programs, applicant must be a holder of a Bachelor's Degree issued in the UAE or it's equivalent as approved by the UAE Ministry of Education Higher Education Affairs. - To be eligible for admission to a Doctorate program, the applicant must be a holder of a Bachelor's Degree & Master's Degree issued in the UAE or it's equivalent as approved by the UAE Ministry of Education Higher Education Affairs.
+- For admission to Professional Postgraduate Diploma in Teaching or Master programs, the applicant must be a holder of a Bachelor's Degree issued in the UAE or its equivalent as approved by the UAE Ministry of Education Higher Education Affairs. - For admission to a Doctorate program, the applicant must be a holder of a Bachelor's Degree & Master's Degree issued in the UAE or its equivalent as approved by the UAE Ministry of Education - Higher Education Affairs.